henriquecastror/henriquecastror_md/content/post/2020-10-31 Fama French Factors Part 1/index.md

 ## The goal

 The goal of this post is simple: to learn how to calculate the [Fama and French](https://www.sciencedirect.com/science/article/abs/pii/0304405X93900235) portfolios' returns.
-Keep in mind that we begin from scratch, so we are not thinking about coding optmization.
+Keep in mind that we begin from scratch, so we are not thinking about coding optmization for now.

 You can download [here](www.google.com) the data that we fabricated to learn with. **We hope you help us if we make any mistake.**

-**Important: we are using the two-factor 3X2 portfolio, meaning we have two factors (Growth and Size) and six portfolios (sample is split into three groups of Growth against two groups of size).**
+**Important: we are using the two-factor 3X2 portfolio, meaning we have two factors (Growth and Size) and six portfolios (sample is split into three groups of Growth against two groups of Size).**

 ## First  step